 The North Shuswap is also home to many artists, craftspeople and authors.
 Their work can be found at numerous venues and local festivals year-round or at their studios, many of which display the artisan identification sign.
 Restaurants and eating establishments are scattered throughout the area as well as casual pub settings or elegant dining rooms accompanied by views of the lake or woods.

 South Shuswap, “The Heart of Shuswap”, offers a relaxed lifestyle with a great variety of recreational choices.
 This area is conveniently located on the Trans Canada Highway 1 along the southern shores of Shuswap Lake with magnificent vistas northward and focused on Copper Island as its Centerpiece.
 Summer and winter activities abound as a result of a very moderate climate.
-Boating, fishing, swimming, hiking, alpine - and cross-country skiing and house-boating, as well as access to a first class championship golf course are some of the many outdoor activities popular around the South Shuswap.
+Boating, fishing, swimming, hiking, alpine and cross-country skiing as well as house-boating and access to a first class championship golf course are some of the many outdoor activities popular around the South Shuswap.